The Magic Mirror ~ Fairy Tale Stories for Kids

 "Your Majesty," replied the barber, "There is one possibility.
 The shepherdess on the mountainside may brave the magic power of the mirror, but would you marry such a lowly one?"

 "Bid her to come," answered the king.
-"In the presence of my assembled court, let the gentle shepherdess look into the mirror, after you have told her of the risk of so doing."
+"In the presence of my assembled court, let the gentle shepherdess look into the mirror, after you have told her of the risk of doing so."

 Soon the barber had brought the shepherdess to court.
 It was proclaimed throughout the city that a trial was going to be made, and so the royal hall was soon filled with all the grand ladies and knights of the king's household.

-When the sheperdess entered the royal presence, she felt very shy at being surrounded by so much grandeur.
+When the shepherdess entered the royal presence, she felt very shy at being surrounded by so much grandeur.
 The king was very pleased with her appearance, and received her kindly, telling her that if she desired to be his wife she would have to gaze into the magic mirror.
 If she had done anything which was not consistent with a good and virtuous character, the mirror would show as many stains on its surface as there might be blemishes in her past.

 "Sir," replied the maiden, "everyone makes mistakes and I am no different.
 I've made mistakes with my flock but I think they must forgive me because every day they let me take care of them and if they sense danger, they come to me for protection.
 I love my sheep and do my best for them.
 Truly I have no ambition to become queen, and I dare say I cannot say if you and I are a match for a lifetime.
 Still, I am not afraid to look into that magic mirror."

 Saying this, she walked up to the mirror and gazed into it, blushing slightly, perhaps at the sight of her own reflection.